And I was burning,

 “Of course, Dr. Bates.”

-The music began to play quietly at first and Anne shifted slightly in the chair.
-The sounds then filled the entire room, the sharp, clear blow of the saxophones, the delicate, contrasting hum of the flutes, and the rise of the ensemble as the rhythm increased.
-Anne was lifted out of the wooden chair, her arms spread wide as though she was an artist embodying her canvas.
-The fluidity of her limbs were the physical counterpart to the music, her feet darting lightly across the room.
-She forgot about her mother and Dr. Bates.
-She forgot about Jeffrey and the school teachers.
+Anne shifted slightly in the chair.
+Her head floated from side to side with the hypnotic tune, her eyes closed.
+She was no longer in the doctor’s office.
+The rhythm increased, the instruments playing in forte now and the sounds stretching to the corners of the room, resounding off the dusty bookshelves, the old theories.
+The room filled with the sharp strings of the violins, the delicate, contrasting hum of the flutes, and the rise of the ensemble in a heavy, increasing rhythm.
+Anne was lifted out of the wooden chair, her arms spread wide.
+The fluidity of her limbs became the physical counterpart to the music, her feet darting lightly across the room.
+She forgot about her mother picking at her fingernails, hands in her lap.
+She forgot about Dr. Bates scribbling on his page.
+She forgot about Jeffrey, her father, and the school teachers.
 She submitted to the deep, rawness of the instruments billowing through the piece.
 It was the day in the park, when the sun arose from the gravity of the night.

 “I don’t understand, Dr. Bates,” Mrs. Linch said, as she and the doctor watched from the window outside the room.

-Dr. Bates smiled.
+Dr. Bates smiled and pushed his glasses into place with his finger.
 “Mrs. Linch, your daughter isn’t ill.
 She’s a dancer.”